Intelligence plus character - that is the goal of education.

 Dear Hampstead Hill Family,

 Thank you for choosing to send your child to Hampstead Hill Academy (HHA)!
-HHA is proud to begin a 19th year of successful partnership with our charter operator, the Baltimore Curriculum Project (BCP).
+We are proud to begin the 20th year of partnership with our charter operator, the Baltimore Curriculum Project (BCP).
 The staff of HHA and BCP welcomes you and your family to our great school.
-We are excited to be a part of the BCP family, which includes City Springs Elem/Middle, Frederick Elementary (coming onboard 2017-2018), Govans Elementary, and Wolfe Street Academy.
+We are excited to be a part of the BCP network of neighborhood schools, which includes City Springs Elem/Middle, Frederick Elementary, Govans Elementary, and Wolfe Street Academy.

 HHA is a safe, nurturing, diverse, family-friendly neighborhood school with rigorous, effective academic programs and exciting, engaging, extracurricular activities.
 We believe all parents want the same thing for their children: more and better opportunities for college and career.
 We believe in the importance of the arts, and we want our students to be great communicators, listeners and writers.
 Our students will be leaders who are productive, persistent, responsible, caring, and healthy members of the greater community.

 This year promises to be great as we set high expectations for learning and have some serious fun.
-Our test scores are among the highest in the state, but learning at our school means much more than test scores.
+Test scores are not the end all and be all.
+Learning at our school means much more than a single number on a state test.
 We want our academic programs to come alive for students.
-Our students will move beyond the acquisition of knowledge to produce work that is unique and exciting; projects and papers that justify, persuade and convince.
+Our students will move beyond the acquisition of knowledge to produce work that is unique and exciting such as projects and papers that justify, persuade and convince.
 Ultimately, we want HHA girls and boys to become the thinkers, innovators, entrepreneurs and leaders that our city and nation require.
-This year’s entering kindergarten students are the college class of 2033 – and we’re glad to be an important part of their path.
+This year’s entering kindergarten students are the future college class of 2034 – and we’re glad to be an important part of their path.

-As you may know, our students demonstrated significant academic growth over the course of last year on the NWEA’s Measures of Academic Progress (MAP).
-MAP offers pre and post-test data in reading and math to help us measure student growth from the beginning to the end of the year.
+The NWEA’s Measures of Academic Progress (MAP) offers pre- and post-test data in reading and math to help us measure student growth from the beginning to the end of the year.
 With MAP, we can see whether our programs add value to student learning.
 A celebration of the growth our students showed on MAP last year is in order.
-Our students showed tremendous growth and that achievement is directly connected to the quality of our staff.
-You can learn more about this diagnostic assessment at:
+Our students showed statistically significant growth and that achievement is directly connected to the quality of our staff.
+You can learn more about this diagnostic assessment at: www.nwea.org.

 City Schools has adopted a rigorous new Instructional Framework (IF) that is focused on best practices in teaching and learning.
 You can see the framework at http://www.baltimorecityschools.org/domain/5306.
-This framework complements and extends what we do at HHA, and greatly helps in the implementation of the Common Core standards.
-You should make certain to review in detail the Common Core standards in your child’s grade and content areas.
-The standards can be found at www.corestandards.org.
+The framework complements good teaching and greatly helps in the implementation of the Common Core.
+You should make certain to review in detail the Common Core standards for your child’s grade.
+The standards can be found at http://www.corestandards.org/.

-As we see in the Common Core, teaching and learning is now more complex.
-Students must show their work and explain how they developed their thinking.
+At HHA, students must show their work and explain how they developed their thinking.
 They write across content areas and have the opportunity to discuss and analyze their thinking and reasoning, especially in upper elementary and middle grades.
-The Maryland State PARCC assessment will be administered once this year in reading and math in grades 3-8.
-Science will be measured by the MSA in grades 5 and 8.
-As HHA’s Student Outcomes Committee (S.O.C.) states, our students should have the literacy and communication skills, analytical skills, practical life skills and social skills necessary to succeed in high school, college and their chosen career.
+The Maryland State PARCC assessment will be administered once in late May in reading and math in grades 3-8.
+Science will be measured by the MISA assessment in grades 5 and 8.
+As HHA’s Student Outcomes Committee (SOC) states, our students should have the literacy and communication skills, analytical skills, practical life skills and social skills necessary to succeed in high school, college and their chosen career.

-Toward this goal, teachers will develop individual portfolios that include at least 12 exemplary pieces of student work for the 2016-2017 school year demonstrating higher order thinking and the editing and revision process.
-The definition of higher order thinking will be determined by teachers and informed by the Common Core standards.
+Toward this goal, teachers will develop individual portfolios that include at least 12 exemplary pieces of student work for the school year demonstrating higher order thinking and the editing and revision process.
+The definition of higher order thinking is informed by the Common Core but defined in the classroom by teachers.
 Feel free to ask your child’s teacher what will be included in portfolios and why.
-Also, students in grades 1-8 will participate in at least two project fairs this year, including science fairs and, for 7th graders only, the National History Day project.
+Also, students in grades 1-8 will participate in at least two project fairs this year, including science fairs and, for middle school students, the National History Day project.

-We hope you are finding time to enjoy summer – reading, spending time with family and friends, traveling and doing the things you like to do.
-Classroom assignments are not quite final and will be posted online (www.hha47.org) and at school on the afternoon of Thursday, August 25, 2016.
-See you soon.
+I hope you are finding time to enjoy summer – reading, spending time with family and friends, traveling and doing the things you like to do.

 Meet Your Teacher!

-You and your child are cordially invited to Hampstead Hill’s “MEET YOUR TEACHER DAY” Friday, August 26th from 9:00 until 11:00 a.m.
+You and your child are cordially invited to Hampstead Hill’s “MEET YOUR TEACHER DAY” Friday, September 1st from 9:00 until 11:00 a.m.
 Come join us for an informal, get-acquainted morning with your child’s new teacher(s).
 There will be two surprise special guests (of the feathered variety) ready to take pictures with your child.
 The Food for Life program will provide light refreshments.
-A parent or guardian should accompany children attending the occasion.
+A parent or guardian should accompany children attending the event.
 There will be an opportunity to purchase HHA uniform shirts at a reasonable cost.
+Cash is the only form of payment accepted for uniforms.

 Instrumental Music Recruitment

-Mr. Garner is our Director of Instrumental Music.
-He is very excited to work with our talented and budding musicians.
-Returning band and orchestra members and any student interested in playing an instrument will have the chance to play.
+Our Director of Instrumental Music is Eugene Garner.
+Mr. Garner is excited to work with our talented and budding musicians.
+Returning band and orchestra members and any 4-8 grade student interested in playing an instrument will have the chance to play.
 Mr. Garner will offer small group lessons to each student at least twice a week.
 Most lessons will be scheduled during a regular resource time so that students will not need to be pulled out of core content classes for practice, although that is unavoidable during the time just before performances.

 Kindergarten Homeroom Assignments